 Zaheda Bhorat is the head of open source strategy at AWS.
 A computer scientist, Zaheda is a longtime active contributor to open source and open standards communities.
 Previously, she shaped the first-ever open source program office at Google; launched successful programs, including Google Summer of Code; and represented Google on many industry standards executive boards across multiple technologies.
 She also served as a senior technology advisor for the Office of the CTO at the UK Government Digital Service, where she co-led the open standards policy, which is in use by the UK government on open document formats.
 Zaheda was responsible for OpenOffice.org, and later NetBeans.org, at Sun Microsystems, where she built a thriving global volunteer community and delivered the first user version, OpenOffice 1.0.
 Zaheda is passionate about technology, education, open source, and the positive impact of collaboration for social good.
 She serves on the UK government’s Open Standards Board, which determines the standards government should adopt.
 She also serves on the board of directors of the Mifos Initiative, an open source effort that is positioning financial institutions to become digitally connected providers of financial services to the poor.
 Zaheda speaks internationally on topics related to open source and social good.

-Matt Asay is the head of developer ecosystem at Adobe.
+Matt Asay is a principal at AWS, helping to drive the company’s open source strategy, among other things.
+Prior to AWS, Matt managed Adobe’s developer ecosystem initiatives.
 Previously, Matt was Adobe’s vice president of mobile strategy and held a range of roles at open source companies, including vice president of business development, marketing, and community at big data database company MongoDB; vice president of business development at real-time analytics company Nodeable (acquired by Appcelerator); vice president of business development and interim CEO at mobile HTML5 startup Strobe (acquired by Facebook); COO at leading Linux and cloud vendor Canonical; and head of the Americas at content management startup Alfresco (acquired by private equity firm Thomas H. Lee).
 Matt is an emeritus board member of the Open Source Initiative (OSI) and holds a JD from Stanford, where he focused on open source and other IP licensing issues.
 He writes regular columns for the Register, TechRepublic, and InfoWorld.

 VM (Vicky) Brasseur is the director of open source strategy at Juniper, where she leverages her nearly 30 years of free and open source software experience and strong business background to help Juniper be successful through free and open source software.
 She spent most of her 20-plus years in the tech industry leading software development departments and teams, providing technical management and leadership consulting for small and medium businesses, and helping companies understand, use, release, and contribute to free and open source software in a way that’s good for both their bottom line and for the community.
 She’s the author of Forge Your Future with Open Source, the first and only book to detail how to contribute to free and open source software projects (published by the Pragmatic Programmers).
 Vicky’s a moderator and author for Opensource.com, an author for Linux Journal, the former vice president of the Open Source Initiative, and a frequent and popular speaker at free and open source conferences and events.
 She’s the proud winner of the Perl White Camel Award (2014) and the O’Reilly Open Source Award (2016).
 She blogs about free and open source, business, and technical management.